Editor’s note: This article was updated on November 6, 2020.

 I have a commerce confession.
 As a shopper, I hate doing returns.
 Hate, hate, hate them.
 It gives me anxiety, and I avoid it; I procrastinate doing them.
 I’d almost rather eat the cost of the item than deal with the return.

 Case in point: a recent experience I had (the brand involved shall remain nameless).
 After deciding to return an item, I emailed the company to request a prepaid return label.
 When the label failed to materialize in my inbox, I retried, and waited, and retried again (yes, I typed my email correctly!).
 Frustrated, I went to the website to chat with customer support, but there was no chat.
 So I finally resigned myself to call the customer service telephone number — and deal with a human — only to be stuck on hold for 35 minutes.
-When I finally got a person on the phone, I was transferred between three different departments, each of whom I had to repeat my details and situation to.
+When I finally got through, I was transferred between three different departments, each of whom I had to repeat my details and situation to.
 Ultimately, they weren’t even able to help me.

 Did I mention I hate returns?